 Managers of firms that offer outside equity could benefit from boosting earnings prior to equity offerings if doing so entices new investors who buy the shares to pay a higher price than they would otherwise.
-Indeed, Rangan (1998), and Teoh, Welch, and Wong (1998) find evidence that firms manage earnings upward prior to announcements of equity offerings.
+Indeed, Rangan (1998) and Teoh et al. (1998) find evidence that firms manage earnings upward prior to announcements of equity offerings.
 Although neither study distinguishes between different types of offerings, as we discuss earlier, the incentive to manage earnings may differ greatly according to the offering type.
-For example, we conjecture that the incentives to manage earnings should be smaller for rights offerings and for shelf registrations than for other offering types.
-In rights offerings, a temporary boost in the stock price should not affect the wealth of existing shareholders if they exercise the rights allocated to them to buy more equity.
+For example, we conjecture that the incentives to manage earnings should be smaller for rights offerings, a temporary boost in the stock price should not affect the wealth of existing shareholders if they exercise the rights allocated to them to buy more equity.
 Because the actual equity sale does not take place immediately for shelf registrations, a temporary stock price increase attributable to managed earnings might not affect the eventual terms of the offer.

 We begin our tests of earnings management by estimating the earnings accruals (i.e., earnings less cash flow) for each firm and then partitioning them into current versus long-term accruals.
-Current accruals are adjustments to either current assets or current liabilities, whereas long-term accruals are adjustments to long-term assets or liabilities.
+Current accruals are adjustments to either current assets or current liabilities.
 Because Guenther (1994) and Sloan (1996) suggest that managers have more discretion over current accruals, we expect that any earnings management would be most evident in current accruals.
 A large portion of the accruals is naturally dictated by overall business conditions and is not subject to manipulation by managers.
-We employ the methodology described in Teoh, Welch, and Wong (1998, appendix A), which is a modification of the Jones (1991) model, to weed out such non-discretionary accruals from total accruals, and then label the remaining accruals as discretionary.
+We employ the methodology described in Teoh et al. (1998, app.
+A), which is a modification of the Jones (1991) model, to weed out such nondiscretionary accruals from total accruals, and we then label the remaining accruals as discretionary.3

 Table 3 presents median discretionary accruals for the different types of equity offerings.
 We focus on discretionary current accruals because it is the component of earnings most likely to be affected by earnings management.
-Consistent with Rangan (1998), and Teoh, Welch, and Wong (1998), we find strong evidence of upward earnings management around regular equity offerings.
-This earnings management is most pronounced during the year of the announcement and in offerings that include primary shares (i.e., either primary shares alone or combinations of primary and secondary shares).
-There is scant evidence of earnings management around rights offerings and shelf registrations.
-Because earnings management tends to revert over time, these results suggest that, all else equal, any earnings deterioration subsequent to equity offering announcements should be more pronounced for regular equity offerings involving primary shares.
-We examine this issue next.
+Consistent with Rangan (1998) and Teoh et al. (1998), we find strong evidence of upward earnings management around regular equity offerings.
+This earnings management is most pronounced during the year of the announcement and in offerings that include primary shares (i.e., either primary shares alone or